AdobeDocs/target-dev.en/help/dev/patterns/Initialize-sdks.md

 ## 1.11: Custom criteria {#custom}

-Make recommendations based on a custom file you upload
+Make recommendations based on a custom file that you upload

 +++See details